File Properties

 <figure><img src="/files/n7ho27MYV8duizc8VDEL" alt=""><figcaption></figcaption></figure>

-**Radio button** is set of options that are immediately visible, where uses can select only one choice at a time.
+**Radio button** is set of options that are immediately visible, where you can select only one choice at a time.

 <figure><img src="/files/bulNIG47l6Pkt0ZpHDTa" alt=""><figcaption></figcaption></figure>

-During configuration, users can adjust the following settings:
+During configuration, you can adjust the following settings:

 * **Required**: Specify whether this property must be filled.